-Remember I said in the Dive this week, that Paul shows us examples to follow and the ultimate is Christ.
+In Philippians, Paul shows us examples to follow and the ultimate one is Christ.
 Paul goes even further than thinking on good things and says we should have the same mind as Christ.
 Let me show you what this means.
-In some versions including NIV, Philippians 2:1-11 is in a different format to the rest of Philippians, that is why most scholars believe that this was a Hymn sung by the early church about Jesus.
-Don’t let that fool you, this Christ hymn contains some of the most incredible theological revelation about Jesus in the whole New Testament.
-This hymn calls us to a new level of servanthood, thinking and unity that our greatest role model Jesus himself did without grumbling or complaining.
+In some versions, including NIV, Philippians 2:1-11 is in a different format to the rest of Philippians, which is why most scholars believe that this was a hymn sung by the early Church about Jesus.
+This Christ hymn contains some of the most incredible theological revelation about Jesus in the whole New Testament.
+It calls us to a new level of servanthood, thinking and unity that our greatest role model, Jesus, lived Himself, without grumbling or complaining.

-Ryan Kerrison our amazing TYB writer studied this concept further and the key found in the word Kenosis, let me show you what he discovered:
+Ryan Kerrison, one of our amazing TYB writers, studied this concept further and the key found in the term ‘kenosis’.
+Let me show you what he discovered.

-“I want to take a moment to draw you to the second chapter, verses 6 through 11, commonly referred to as the Christ Hymn, or sometimes the Kenosis Hymn.
-This hymn is arguably, one of the most informative passages within Scripture which helps theologians today construct an orthodox Christology.
+“I want to take a moment to draw you to the second chapter, verses 6-11, commonly referred to as the Christ Hymn, or sometimes the Kenosis Hymn.
+This hymn is arguably one of the most informative passages within Scripture which helps theologians today construct an orthodox Christology.
 Whether penned by Paul himself, or taken from liturgy used by the church at Philippi in their worship, one cannot deny the profundity and beautifully poetic nature of Paul’s writing here.
-Scholars today find support in this text for the Christological ‘Kenosis’ Theory, Kenosis coming from the Greek kenoo meaning ‘to empty’.
-Kenosis theory is the idea that when Christ, as the divine Logos, became incarnate, He emptied himself or “set aside the divine metaphysical attributes (such as omnipotence, omniscience, and omnipresence), in Christ, while retaining the moral attributes.”
-Read Ryans whole paper here.
+Scholars today find support in this text for the Christological ‘Kenosis’ Theory, ‘kenosis’ coming from the Greek ‘kenoo’ meaning ‘to empty’.
+Kenosis theory is the idea that when Christ, as the divine Logos, became incarnate, He emptied Himself or ‘set aside the divine metaphysical attributes (such as omnipotence, omniscience, and omnipresence), in Christ, while retaining the moral attributes’”.

-If the Word says ‘do nothing out of selfish ambition’ there is no grace in that!
-Paul in Philippians is calling us to have humility, love for one another above ourselves, look after the interests of others over ourselves, choose to humble ourselves for the benefit of others, to pour out what is rightfully ours for the sake of others just as Jesus humbled himself to die a criminal’s death for us.
+If the Word says ‘do nothing out of selfish ambition’, where is the grace?
+In Philippians, Paul is calling us to have humility, love for one another above ourselves, to look after the interests of others over ourselves, to choose to humble ourselves for the benefit of others, to pour out what is rightfully ours for the sake of others just as Jesus humbled Himself to die a criminal’s death for us.

-The Therefore found in 2:9 is the key to this whole scripture!
-In my class, we have a saying if you have a therefore in the Bible, find out what it is there for.
-If you, God forbid, fell asleep in my class and woke up with me saying ‘Therefore’ you are going to fail the test because I have just given you the whole content of my class and I am giving you the implications of everything I have just said.
-So, the ‘Therefore’ in 2:9 is saying this – because Jesus chose to let go of his equality with God and emptied himself and become a servant, being born in ‘likeness of man’ human and because he chose to humble himself to a criminal’s death – Therefore meaning: because of everything I just mentioned God highly exalted him and bestowed on him the name that is above every name, that every knee should bow and tongue confess that Jesus Christ is Lord.
-It is because of the first that he was given the second.
-Everyone wants the reward but we are not prepared to do the servant natured action for the reward.
+The ‘Therefore’ found in Philippians 2:9 is the key to this whole scripture!
+In my class, we have a saying if you have a ‘therefore’ in the Bible, find out what it is there for.
+The ‘therefore’ in Philippians 2:9 is saying this: because Jesus chose to let go of His equality with God and emptied Himself and become a servant, being born in ‘likeness of man’ human and because He chose to humble Himself to a criminal’s death, therefore (because of everything previously mentioned) God highly exalted Him and bestowed on Him the name that is above every name, that every knee should bow and tongue confess that Jesus Christ is Lord.
+It is because of the first that He was given the second.
+Everyone wants the reward but we are not always prepared to do the servant-natured action for the reward.
 People want to be honoured but are not prepared to be the servant in humility.

-Jesus was exalted by God because he emptied himself of his equality with God.
-What are you holding onto thinking it is the way that you are going to get where you want to go and God is calling you to let it go, humble yourself so that God can honour you in his way and in his timing.
-Is your seat in church more important to you than the visitor who needs that seat?
-Would you give that up for someone else to hear the gospel for the first time?
+Jesus was exalted by God because He emptied Himself of His equality with God.
+What are you holding onto, thinking it is the way that you are going to get where you want to go when God is calling you to let it go, to humble yourself so that He can honour you in His way and in His timing.
+Is your seat in church more important to you than the visitor next to you?
+Would you give that up spot for someone else to hear the gospel for the first time?